daniel-payne/functions-templates-manager/readme.md

 It then watches for changes and writes them back to the flows.json.
 It also watches the flows.json in-case you change something in the node-red editor and extracts everything again on deploy.

-Put all **three** scripts next to your flows.json, otherwise you will need to set the flows file path.
-It needs to be three scripts, as the collect and extract run in seperate processes to the watch, so that you can continue editing during a long transfer process.
+**Download** and put all **three** scripts next to your flows.json, otherwise you will need to set the flows file path.
+It needs to be three scripts, as the collect and extract run in separate processes to the watch, so that you can continue editing & saving during a long transfer process.

 ```bash
 node functions-templates-watch